aaqilniz/lb4-cache/README.md

 # lb4-cache

-This is a small cli tool to add caching to an OpenAPI based controllers created in a LoopBack 4 app.
+This is a small cli tool to add caching to controllers created in a LoopBack 4 app.
-At this point, the CLI only works for OpenAPI based contrllers created with `lb4 openapi`
+At this point, the CLI only works for OpenAPI based contrllers created with `lb4 openapi`.

 ## Installing

-`npm install lb4-cache`
+`npm install lb4-cache -g`

 ## Prerequisites